-"Because some medications suppress the ability to fight infection following surgery, it's important that the orthopaedist and rheumatologist determine the best way to protect the patient," explains Mark P. Figgie, MD, Chief of the Surgical Arthritis Service.
+"Because some medications suppress the ability to fight infection following surgery, it's important that the orthopedist and rheumatologist determine the best way to protect the patient," explains Mark P. Figgie, MD, Chief Emeritus of the Surgical Arthritis Service.
 "That might include temporarily stopping medication or scheduling surgery during an interval between doses of medication."
 However, stopping immunosuppressive medications also carries a degree of risk since it may result in a flare-up of arthritis during recovery from surgery.
 As a result, the patient may be unable to follow a rehabilitative physical therapy program.
 Moreover, says Dr. Figgie, temporarily stopping medication can be problematic since in some instances, they are not as effective once they are resumed.

 Compounding the difficulty of the treatment of inflammatory arthritis is the disease's effect on multiple joints at the same time.
 Rheumatoid arthritis, for example, is often bilateral, that is, both hips, or knees, or elbows, are affected.
-In cases where a series of surgeries are required, the orthopaedic surgeon must determine the optimal order of these operations to achieve the best possible results.
+In cases where a series of surgeries are required, the orthopedic surgeon must determine the optimal order of these operations to achieve the best possible results.

 "Usually we try to address the most painful area first," explains Dr. Figgie.
 "However, we also follow certain guidelines based on experience."
 In most cases, if the patient is having problems in the shoulder, elbow, hand and wrist, Dr. Figgie treats the wrist before the hand, since surgery on the wrist may affect the length of bones and tendons, which in turn will affect the function of the fingers.
 After the hand and wrist have been treated, the surgeon addresses the elbow, since a pain-free, stable elbow is critical to performing most activities of daily living.
 Shoulder surgery may also offer functional improvement, but often not to the same degree as with the elbow.
 A similar rationale is used for problems of the leg, usually treating the ankle and foot first, then the hip, and finally the knee.